gnss-sdr/gnss-sdr/README.md

 The CMake script will create Makefiles that download, build and link Armadillo, Gflags, Glog and Google Test on the fly at compile time if they are not detected in your machine.

+### Other builds

+* **Snap packages**: [Snaps](http://snapcraft.io) are universal Linux packages aimed to work on any distribution or device, from IoT devices to servers, desktops to mobile devices.
+Visit [https://github.com/carlesfernandez/snapcraft-sandbox](https://github.com/carlesfernandez/snapcraft-sandbox) for instructions.

+* **GNSS-SDR in embedded platforms**: we provide a Software Development Kit (SDK) based on [OpenEmbedded](http://www.openembedded.org/wiki/Main_Page) for cross-compiling GNSS-SDR in your desktop computer and for producing executables that can run in embedded platforms, such as a Zedboard or a Raspberry Pi 3.
+Visit [Cross-compiling GNSS-SDR](http://gnss-sdr.org/docs/tutorials/cross-compiling/) for instructions.

 Updating GNSS-SDR
 =================